Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Lexical Resource (25%): Vocabulary range and precision

-- Grammatical Range and Accuracy (25%): Variety and correctness of structures
+- Grammatical Range and Accuracy (25%): Variety and correctness

-- Pronunciation (25%): Clarity, stress, rhythm, and intonation (not accent!)
+- Pronunciation (25%): Clarity, stress, rhythm, intonation (not accent!)

-- Focus on clear communication, not perfection
+✅ Focus on clear communication, not perfection

-IELTS Test Delivery Options in 2026: Choose What Works for You
+IELTS Test Delivery Options in 2026

 1. Paper-Based IELTS (Traditional Format)